World of Warcraft: The War Within: Liberation of Undermine

-After they are alerted to a new cavern having been blown open at Opportunity Point, Gazlowe, Renzik, and Orweyna investigate.
-They find that the Venture Company cartel had begun harvesting vast amounts of Black Blood and were shipping it to the goblin capital of Undermine.
+After being alerted to a new cavern having been blown open at Opportunity Point, Gazlowe, Renzik, and Orweyna investigate.
+They find that the Venture Company cartel had begun harvesting vast amounts of Black Blood and shipping it to the goblin capital of Undermine.
 The engineer Pamsy is revealed to have blown open the cavern as a cry for help after her crew was killed, and together they thwart the mining operation.
 Pamsy then helps Gazlowe and his allies get transportation to Undermine, only to find that Gallywix had assumed control of the city using his personal army of mercenaries, the Darkfuse Enforcement cartel.
 Gazlowe discovers that his own people, the Bilgewater Cartel, were being openly harassed by the Darkfuse after Gallywix killed the goblin that Gazlowe had left in charge.
-Seeking allies, Pamsy takes them to the Incontinental Hotel and introduces them to Grimla Fizzlecrank, a high-ranking member of the Venture Co. who opposes their chairwoman, Nikki the Fixer, who had willingly sided with Gallywix along with most of her cartel.
+Seeking allies, Pamsy takes them to the Incontinental Hotel and introduces them to Grimla Fizzlecrank, a high-ranking member of the Venture Co. who opposes their chairwoman, Nikki the Fixer, who had willingly sided with Gallywix, along with most of her cartel.

 Gazlowe and Renzik learn from Grimla that the Blackwater Cartel, led by Trade Prince Revilgaz, had been smuggling Black Blood through Undermine.
 After confronting Revilgaz, he informs them that he was being coerced into helping Gallywix and that the Steamweedle Cartel, led by Trade Prince Marin Noggenfogger, was also involved.
-After being contacted by Orweyna, Alleria arrives in the city and joins Gazlowe and Renzik in confronting Marin, who was also being forced to aid Gallywix against his will.
+Alleria arrives in the city and joins Gazlowe and Renzik in confronting Marin, who was also being forced to aid Gallywix against his will.
 He tells them of another mining operation on the subcontinent of Zandalar, where the valuable ore kaja'mite was being harvested as it could stabilize the Black Blood and create dangerous weapons.
 Gazlowe and Renzik take transportation to Zandalar to investigate and learn that Gallywix was using the stabilized Black Blood to repair the Dark Heart for Xal'atath.
-After they return to Undermine, a group of Shadowguard void ethereals led by Phase-Thief Azir launch an assault, seeking the Dark Heart, but are repelled.
-Marin then reveals to the others that high-value hostages were being used to control him and Revilgaz from a secret warehouse.
-Gazlowe and Renzik quickly free the hostages, but Azir steals the Dark Heart from Gallywix before departing.
+They then return to Undermine, a group of Shadowguard void ethereals led by Phase-Thief Azir launch an assault, seeking the Dark Heart, but are repelled.
+Marin reveals to the others that high-value hostages were being used to control him and Revilgaz from a secret warehouse.
+Gazlowe and Renzik quickly free the hostages and Azir steals the Dark Heart from Gallywix before departing.
 Now that Gallywix no longer has leverage over them, Marin and Revilgaz join forces with Gazlowe, Renzik, and Grimla, while Alleria leaves Undermine to continue hunting for Xal'atath.